THERAPY

 SUMMARY

-Considering therapy is a meaningful step — and it’s one that comes with a lot of questions, myths, and fears, especially for driven women who are more comfortable solving things themselves.
+Considering therapy is a meaningful step.
+And it’s one that comes with a lot of questions, myths, and fears, especially for driven women who are more comfortable solving things themselves.
 This post covers the ten most important things to understand before you start, so you can enter the process with realistic expectations and find the right fit without unnecessary discouragement.

 Questions like, “How do I choose the right therapist?”, “How can I find someone with openings I can actually attend?”, or “What should I even talk about in a therapy session?”, are probably running through your head.